ShuaibSiddiqui786/NPM-Package/README.md

 ##### STEPS TO CREATE YOUR OWN

-The article written by @jackboberg.
+The article written by @jackoberg.
 I used the same for the reference to deploy the package.
 [Write a Simple npx Business Card](https://studioelsa.se/blog/open-source-oss-npx-business-card).